rajwanur/bdixdl/README.md

 - Verify filter syntax (especially regex patterns)
 - Check for case sensitivity in keyword filters

+**Interruption not working properly**
+- Press Ctrl+C only once and wait for graceful shutdown
+- Check the interruption summary for state file location
+- Verify the state file was created successfully
+- Use `--debug` to see detailed interruption process

+**Resume after interruption not working**
+- Ensure state file exists (location shown in interruption summary)
+- Check that you're using the same command-line options
+- Verify the download destination hasn't changed
+- Use `--debug` to see resume decision process

+**State file missing or corrupted**
+- State files are automatically cleaned up on successful completion
+- If session was completed normally, no resume is needed
+- Start a new session if state file is not found
+- Check for multiple state files if script was interrupted multiple times

 **Permission denied errors**
 - Make sure the script is executable: `chmod +x down.sh`
 - Check write permissions in the download directory
 - Verify you have network access to the target server
 - Ensure destination directory exists or can be created
+- Check write permissions for state file location (typically /tmp)

 ### Debug Mode